 Initial sketch and conceptualization

 As the initial research stages of the designing process are done, it is finally time to get creative.
 So far, we should have an idea of what the logo should look like.
-During this stage, you can sketch down a few concepts.
+Just like website mockup design, during this stage, you can sketch down a few concepts.
 Playing around with typography and font styles for logos with simple graphic styles is a good idea.

 On the other hand, conceptualized logos like the FedEx logo tend to have a greater effect on the viewer and are generally more memorable.

 However, this is not written in stone, as some of the most memorable logos don’t feature this concept.
 The most important advice that we can give you throughout this stage is that you shouldn’t be afraid to mix things up and learn through trial and error.

 Let’s assume that the previous stage was productive and that we have come up with a few concepts.
 Now, we need to decide which works the best and create a digital mock-up of the concept to show it to our client.

 That can be a tricky part.
 For example, the design may not be perfect, but a great concept might be there.
 Or some of your designs might be average, but if you combine all the positives, you may come up with an excellent logo.
 That’s why it is important not to rush things.
 Take your time, rest if you feel like it, and then come back and look at your designs in a fresh light.